codecov/example-objc/README.md

 after_success:
   - bash <(curl -s https://codecov.io/bash)
 ```

 > Reference http://docs.travis-ci.com/user/languages/objective-c/

+The important parts, regardless of your CI, is that you have the following defined during building with xcodebuild, xctool, or etc.
+`GCC_INSTRUMENT_PROGRAM_FLOW_ARCS=YES GCC_GENERATE_TEST_COVERAGE_FILES=YES`

+This is used to have Xcode output code coverage files for Codecov.io to process.

 > All other CI you can simply run `bash <(curl -s https://codecov.io/bash)`.